gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX/Unit.md

 You think that the whole story with `Dictionary` as a `HashSet` is a thing of the past?

-Surprise, surprise, meet a `ConcurrentHashSet` which is… still absent in conventional .NET.
+Surprise, meet a `ConcurrentHashSet` which is… still absent in conventional .NET.
 So you know what to do now:

 ```